federicoviceconti/flutter_slider/README.md

 # flutter_slider
 Creates slides from a json file.
-This tool will show a presentation that adapts to every resolution.
+This tool will show a presentation that adapts to every screen resolution.
-You can some presentation examples into "assets/json" folder.
+You can find some presentation examples into "assets/json" folder.

 ## Why?
 To make speeches special.
 This project was created to show the powerful of Flutter framework.